kmontag/here2019/kontrol/README.md

+This directory contains config and software for a Pi ZeroW to:
+- run a `featherstreamer` server (and web UI) for `featherstream` devices to connect to
+- host a local WiFi access point, and connect to (or host) a "master" access point when in slave (or master) mode

+### Usage overview

+This device has an on/off switch, a USB port, an SD card slot, and a rotary encoder.

+The USB port is used to charge the battery (and can power the device at the same time).

+The SD card slot is just useful for flashing new images onto the Pi.

+The on/off switch is an on/off switch.

+The rotary encoder is the main controller for the device.
+Turn it to cycle through streamed videos.
+Press it (without turning it) to toggle any controlled LEDs on or off.
+Press it and turn it clockwise to switch between modes:

+- 1 click for isolated mode
+- 2 clicks for slave mode
+- 3 clicks for master mode
+- 4 clicks for pairing mode

+Once the device is booted up, you should be able to see a WiFi network called `featherstreamer-[something]`.
+That's your device's personal access point.
+By default, the password for this network (and all others) is `gallowsbird`.
+The device normally lives at http://192.168.8.1, or http://192.168.9.1 when in master mode.

+### Runtime configuration

+Connect to the pi's access point and go to http://192.168.8.1 (or http://192.168.9.1 if the device is in `master` mode) to see a configuration UI.

+Once a feather is connected, you'll be able to set the channel that should be streamed to it, the brightness, and the persistent color of its offline animation.

+You can also see some debug info about the device, and simulate interactions with the rotary encoder.

+### Media setup

+Push videos to the device using `make deploy-media` while connected to the device's access point.

+Config for your lights should get added to `frameplayer.conf.js` in this directory.
+Each `featherstream` device receives pixel data for one channel (you can configure this in the Pi's web UI).
+For each of your `featherstream` devices, add a channel with a descriptive name to `frameplayer.conf.js`, set a height and width to scale video files before sampling pixels, and then provide a list of pixels (as x/y coordinates) to sample.
+Data from these pixels will get sent (in this order) to your LED strip(s).

+Commit any changes to `frameplayer.conf.js`, so that when you're receiving data from someone else in master mode, you'll get correctly positioned pixel data on your setup.

 ### Setup from a distributed image

 If you won't be doing any development, you can just burn the image to